Custom workflow guide

 The following example demonstrates how to add conference properties to an email message.
 For more information about adding a conference bride section to your form and including it in your messages, see Add a conference bridge to a form.

 Response options allow recipients to respond using the mobile app, email, phone, or text, and define the action xMatters takes when each response is selected.
-These actions may include escalating or terminating the event, or connecting the recipient to a conference bridge.
+These actions may include escalating or terminating the alert, or connecting the recipient to a conference bridge.

 Response options are highly flexible.
 For a full overview of all the different ways you can use responses and how to add them to a form, see Define response options.